 Now my painting was complete!
 Please excuse the greyness of the photos but these winter days are so dark and dreary!

-I must apologise for no videos on this blog, however, I will be doing a blog in a few weeks about my Dying Magnolia Leaves painting and will try to video some things which will be of interest to you.
+I must apologise for no videos on this blog, however, I will be doing a blog in a few weeks about my Faded Magnolia Leaves painting and will try to video some things which will be of interest to you.
 I hope you enjoyed this blog and thank you for reading.

 Until then happy painting and a very Merry Christmas & Happy New Year!